 Ed Ireland became Director of Energy Education for the TCU Energy Institute’s Ralph Lowe Energy Management Program on June 1, 2018.
 He is a TCU Associate Professor of Professional Practice.
 Previously he was a key member of Neeley’s Energy MBA program, as well Executive Director of the Barnett Shale Energy Education Council.
 He serves on the Board of Directors of the TCU Energy Institute and was a co-founder of the Metroplex Natural Gas Vehicle Consortium.
 His oil and gas career included serving as CEO of a natural gas pipeline and marketing company and CFO of an oil and gas exploration company.
 He earned his PhD. in Economics from Texas Tech University, did post-doctoral studies at the University of Chicago and was head of the Economics Department at Clemson University before entering the energy industry.

-Victoria Barth provides strategic communication and news and media relation services for the TCU Energy Institute, including social media.
-Victoria obtained a bachelor’s degree in graphic design and advertising, and a master’s in liberal arts at TCU, graduating with honors both times.
-She has worked in the corporate world (RadioShack, Northrop Grumman, EFJohnson Technologies) and in college publishing, marketing and communication (Harcourt Brace, Prentice Hall, McGraw-Hill, Wadsworth, Houghton Mifflin).
+Victoria Barth provides strategic communication and news and media relation services for the TCU Energy Institute, and academic program support to the Ralph Lowe Energy Management Program.
+Victoria holds a bachelor’s degree in graphic design and advertising, and a master’s in liberal arts from TCU, graduating with honors.
+She has run her own advertising corporation, worked in the corporate sector, and in college publishing, marketing and communication (Harcourt Brace, Prentice Hall, McGraw-Hill, Wadsworth, Houghton Mifflin).
 This is her second position at TCU.
-Victoria has earned numerous communication, design and campaign awards and is an active community volunteer.
-As a native of Fort Worth, she has been a Horned Frog all her life, with numerous alumni family members.
+Victoria has earned numerous communication/design awards and is an active community volunteer.